wanseob/solidity-mmr/README.md

        MMR.Tree mmr;

        /**
-        * Merkle Mountain Range tree looks like below
+        * Appending 10 items will construct a Merkle Mountain Range like below
         *              15
         *       7             14
         *    3      6     10       13       18